 How to Protect Against Ransomware?

 Now that we’ve covered some of the basics regarding ransomware, it’s time to shift our attention towards protection.
-There are a couple of ways for you to protect yourself against ransomware, some of which include;
+There are a couple of ways to protect against ransomware, some of which include;

 The easiest way of getting infected with ransomware is through phishing links, specifically designed to infect your computer and hold your data hostage.
 As we’ve briefly mentioned before, hackers have the ability to send you emails that seem legitimate at first glance but are instead a virus in disguise.
 People who have some experience in IT are probably not the main demographic for these kinds of attacks.
 Unfortunately, there are millions of people who simply aren’t aware of the risks involved in clicking a simple link.
 Luckily, protecting yourself against phishing links is pretty simple – don’t click on them!
 Whichever narrative is being pushed in the email – don’t fall for it.
 Some emails may (allegedly) be from your relatives looking for money to pay for therapy, medications, and so on.
 It’s perfectly reasonable to expect that someone somewhere will fall for that, which is why you need to remember that it’s very unlikely that you’re getting a direct email from your sick relative – it’s a scam.
 You shouldn’t let your curiosity get the best of you because rest assured that it’s not worth it.